jonlin1000/geometry/README.md

 # diff_geo
-all about differential geometry
+all about geometry

-In this repo are my attempts to understand the broad subject of differential geometry.
-Some of my main texts are that one on computational geometry and Janich's Vector Analysis.
+In this repo are my attempts to understand the broad subject of geometry.
+I will list sources here that I pulled material I learn from.
+- Knill, Geometric Analysis Notes
+- Artin, Algebra (sections on geometry)
+- Janich, Vector Analysis
+- Edwards, Calculus of Several Variables etc